Christopher and His Kind (film): Plot

-Bobby Gilbert, the American steel heir, whom Jean had been courting to take her to Hollywood, departs Berlin suddenly, leaving Jean bereft and pregnant.
-She pawns her jewellery to pay for an abortion and soon after leaves Berlin as well.
+Bobby Gilbert, an American steel heir whom Jean had been courting to take her to Hollywood, departs Berlin suddenly, leaving Jean bereft and pregnant.
+She pawns her jewelry to pay for an abortion and soon after leaves Berlin as well.

-With the Nazis gaining in power, Christopher and Heinz decide to leave Berlin.
+With the Nazis gaining power, Christopher and Heinz decide to leave Berlin.
 They travel to England where Christopher tries to secure permanent residency for Heinz.
 Their hopes are dashed, however, when a passport officer denies Heinz a permit to remain in the country.
 The couple decide to travel around Europe, avoiding a return to Nazi Germany.

 Several years later Jean and Christopher chance upon each other in an outdoor café in England.
 They reminisce and he tells her that Heinz was eventually arrested and sentenced to prison, followed by a stint in the army.
 Jean confides that she does not miss Berlin.

 The scene shifts to 1952.
 Christopher has returned to Berlin for the first time since 1934, to write a magazine article.
 He reunites with Heinz who, following the partition of the city, ended up in East Berlin.
 He has married and has a son named Christoph.
 Heinz expresses his wish that Christopher should find a family of his own and suggests that he and his family could move to America and become Christopher's family as well.
 Christopher refuses to commit to the idea but promises to remain in contact with Heinz.
 He visits his old boarding house for a joyful reunion with Fräulein Thurau, whose home ended up being in the American sector of the city.
 She presents him with the dolphin clock that adorned his old room, exhorting him to look at it and remember happy times.

-Closing titles convey that the next year, 1953, Christopher met Don Bachardy and the two remained together until Isherwood's death.
+Closing titles convey that the next year, 1953, Christopher met Don Bachardy and remained together until Isherwood's death.
 Christopher and His Kind was published in 1976 and Heinz, shocked at its frankness, never communicated with Christopher again.